Transversal architecture for megaquop-scale quantum simulation with neutral atoms: Transversal STAR architecture with high-rate QEC codes

 We have thus completed the necessary transversal qLDPC-STAR gateset that allows for effective, highly parallel, and transversal Trotterized quantum simulation of relevant local spin Hamiltonian classes with high-rate quantum codes.
 The construction relies critically on careful co-design between the code choice and the simulation problem at hand in order to provide all of the necessary gateset components.
 The whole construction requiring parallel transversal gates, qubit reordering for shift automorphism SWAPs, and duality-based single-qubit Clifford depends heavily on the dynamical reconfigurability capabilities of the neutral atom platform.

 While fixed physical architectures that implement high-rate codes can be constructed~\cite{Bravyi2024}, the large amount of task-specific architecture customizations necessitates dynamical reconfigurability.
 The code-specific error rates in the circuit setting are left to be evaluated in future work according to the specific simulation problem of interest.
+Still, estimates of space savings and approximate high-rate transversal STAR architecture speed can be made reliable with currently known codes and assumptions of STAR error rates similar to surface code.
+In particular, in Tab.~\ref{tab:parameters_estimates} we provide such estimates for the square lattice nearest neighbor Ising model with architecture based on recently discovered self-dual bivariate bicycle codes~\cite{Xu2025batched}.
+This high-rate transversal STAR implementation provides overall $\sim 5\times$ space savings ($\sim 10 \times$ per individual computation), at a speed comparable to only $\sim 2\times$ that of surface code transversal STAR, showcasing the potential advantages.

 Another relevant open question we do not address is the potential to adapt transversal qLDPC-STAR protocols for fermionic simulation.
 The current construction is not applicable to the fermionic simulation of local Hamiltonians through compact Jordan-Wigner mapping~\cite{Jordan1928}, as the fermionic SWAPs cannot be readily built from our gateset.
 It is plausible that additional code co-design that takes into account fermionic mappings could solve this issue.
-Alternatively, one could tap into a significant catalog of fermionic mappings, in particular the Verstraete-Cirac~\cite{Verstraete2005, Evered2025} or other locality-preserving mappings~\cite{Bravyi2002}, and thus recover the transversal qLDPC-STAR simulability with some additional space overhead for the mapping itself.
+Alternatively, one could tap into a significant catalog of fermionic mappings, in particular the Verstraete-Cirac~\cite{Verstraete2005, Evered2025} or other locality-preserving mappings~\cite{Bravyi2002, Derby2021}, and thus recover the transversal qLDPC-STAR simulability with some additional space overhead for the mapping itself.